Mbazu-Daniel/alx-higher_level_programming/0x00-python-hello_world/README.md

-Welcome to the wolrd of C programming
+Welcome to the world of Python programming